Bedford Driver

 "In its ninth annual Safe Driving Study, Allstate Canada found Halifax had the highest collision frequency.
 Halifax has claimed the title of Canadian collision capital for the third year in a row."

-Truck vs Pole accident on Larry Uteck in Halifax
+Truck vs Pole accident on Larry Uteck Blvd

-The video below is the best I have seen about distracted driving.
-Instead of using lame one liners or traumatizing photos this PHD who spends his life studying distracted driving uses science and data to investigate the root causes of distraction.
+The video below is the best one I've seen about distracted driving.
+Instead of using lame one liners or traumatizing photos, this PHD scientist who spends his life studying distracted driving uses science and data to investigate the root causes of distraction.
 This is the kind of progressive approach that is needed in order to educate and not scare new drivers into doing or not doing something.

 Distraction is literally killing us | Paul Atchley